What is “Care, Support or Supervision”, and can it be Funded through Enhanced Housing Benefit?

 Case Law

-Case law has done much to change eligibility for “support and supervision” to be (partly) eligible for housing benefit such that the insistence by the DWP, certain local authorities and parts of the supported housing sector establishment, that “care, support or supervision” is ineligible to be funded from housing benefit doesn’t stand scrutiny.
+Case law has done much to change eligibility for “support and supervision” to be (partly) eligible for housing benefit, such that the insistence by the DWP, certain local authorities and parts of the supported housing sector establishment, that “care, support or supervision” is ineligible to be funded from housing benefit doesn’t stand scrutiny.

-In terms of the case law CH/150/2007 and CH/4432/2006 both imply that Intensive Housing Management is “support” in the context of exempt accommodation and is fundable by enhanced Housing Benefit.
+In terms of the case law CH/150/2007 and CH/4432/2006, both imply that Intensive Housing Management is “support” in the context of exempt accommodation and is fundable by enhanced Housing Benefit.
 So, if “support” in this context is fundable by enhanced housing benefit, because the case law tells us this, it cannot then follow that “care, support or supervision” is entirely ineligible to be funded through enhanced housing benefit.

 It is important to note that there is currently a “de facto” de minimis rule that states that 2-3 hours of CSS per week per person on average would meet the “de minimis” threshold (i.e., the minimum amount of CSS that must be provided per person per week on average).
-This is based on case law that states three hours a week care, support, or supervision may be more than minimal (CH/1289/2007), but 10 minutes a week will not be (R(H) 7/07).
+This is based on case law stating that three hours a week of care, support, or supervision may be more than minimal (CH/1289/2007), but 10 minutes a week will not be (R(H) 7/07).
 It does not form any part of regulation or guidance.

 “In the case of “support”, it may be that the making available of certain types of service* itself amounts to the provision of “support” within the meaning of exempt accommodation” (CH/779/2009).